 For almost a decade I have been working in the user adoption area, with numerous blog posts, conference talks and keynotes, client-internal and public workshops, consulting projects, and multiple books the result.
-On my Twelve Bullets Points page, you can see my work to date in this area, under Apply Intentional Energy to the Process of User Adoption.

 In light of the above, I find it very interesting to observe from afar the increased focus that many vendors, Microsoft included, are putting on user adoption.
 This paragraph in one of the press releases coming out of Microsoft’s Worldwide Partner Conference a few weeks ago speaks volumes: